 It is considered fady to visit the island, since it is believed death will follow to those who step ashore.
 As such, the island remains uninhabited and boat transfers are unavailable and not recommended.

-One may however admire the view of the island from the safe distance of the shore along Boulevard Duplex, about 10 minutes drive from Diego town along the route towards Ramena.
+One may however admire the view of the island from the safe distance of the shore along Boulevard Duplex, about 10 minutes drive from Diego Suarez along the route towards Ramena.

 While a good view of the island is available anywhere along Boulevard Duplex, Note Bleue Park Hotel offers a particularly nice view from its restaurant and swimming pool area.